 Continue to improve the aesthetics of these areas as gateways to the community.
 Encourage competitive amenities oriented toward those traveling on the interstate, while also ensuring that the area provides needed amenities to the residents of the community.

+- Allow only the following zoning districts:

 - General Business

 - Public/Institutional

-- Wholesale/Light Industrial
+- o Wholesale/Light Industrial

 - Planned Development

+- Support implementation of Urban Redevelopment Plans, where applicable

+- Consider zoning overlay districts for commercial corridors